cjcheatham/Deep_Learning_Challenge/README.md

     * Second Attempt: Consisted of 3 hidden layers, layer 1 = 1o nuerons relu activation, layer 2 = 8 nuerons sigmoid activation, and layer 3 = 6 nuerons sigmoid activation.
 Outer layer = 1 unit sigmoid activation.

-    * Third Attempt: Consisted of 3 hidden layers, layer 1 = 7 nuerons relu activation, layer 2 = 14 nuerons relu activation, and layer 3 = 21 nuerons
+    * Third Attempt: Consisted of 3 hidden layers, layer 1 = 7 nuerons relu activation, layer 2 = 14 nuerons relu activation, and layer 3 = 21 nuerons  relu activation.
+Outer layer = 1 unit sigmoid activation.

+* Were you able to achive target performace?

+    * No, the best test model performace achieved was  72.83% accuracy.

+### Summary

+Unfortunately, there were little to no differences between each of the optimization models.
+The only option I can think of for further optimization was the inclusion of more layers with over 100 neurels for each, but the problem with this is the processing power to do so> However, based on my work done, the relu activation seemed to be the most affective.